-P2P lending is one of the most fast-developing industries these days.
+P2P lending is one of the fast-developing industries these days.
 Driven by the technological advancements of the post-industrial era and the gap between market demand for loans and banks’ limited capabilities to serve all user categories, the market for P2P lending is estimated to reach $558.9 billion by 2027.

 The small business lending segment is predicted to play a significant part in the development of peer-to-peer lending in years to come.
-This is largely due to the growing number of small businesses in the Asia Pacific region, and their need to attract funds in order to thrive and develop.
+This is largely due to the growing number of small businesses in the Asia Pacific region, and their need to attract funds to thrive and develop.

 How Visartech Can Help to Develop Lending Software